spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 We highly recommend you to follow our [Security guidelines](/docs/scos/dev/guidelines/making-your-spryker-shop-secure.html) and ensure all the points are acknowledged and applied.

-Double check that you do not have any clear text passwords stored in config files or repositories!
+Double check that you do not have any clear text passwords stored in config files or repositories.

 {% endinfo_block %}